 The Aquarium offers fellowship opportunities in marine science, animal care, exhibits and education to college or post-graduate students.
 These fellowships include a stipend to help offset personal and incidental expenses.
 Batten Fellowships fund students to complete work in specific projects and programs.
-Applications are now being accepted for the following:
+Applications are being accepted for the following position.

 - Be 18 years of age or older